shellmonk/software-architecture-talk/talk.md

 - How do I evaluate options? <!-- .element: class="fragment" data-fragment-index="4" -->
     - You'll never have enough information

 Note: You must find push for time to make an informed decision.
 (Non) functional requirements / Architectural characteristics.
 Build vs Buy.
-Decisions must be made eventually
+Decisions must be made eventually.
+Examples.
 ---

 ## There's No Silver Bullet